mseeam/mobility_model_of_UAV/README.md

-The program shows simple mobility model of Unmanned aerial vehicle (Commercially known as Drone) by MATLAB and Simulink
+The program shows simple mobility model of Unmanned aerial vehicle (Commercially known as Drone) using MATLAB and Simulink